 Remember App Annie says 70% of the population used an app / were mobile active somewhere.
 If they don’t use the Discover app, they can’t track their activity.
 So they have a gap, how can they get a lens on the other 40% of their “mobile active” customer base?

 It’s a pretty simple math model that we can apply to App Annie data to create a report on where those other customers are and what they are doing.

-We’d love to show you how that’s done, and how you can use that data to create a really strong view into the need to be a “distributed experience company.”
+We’d love to show you how that’s done, and how you can use that data to create a really strong view into the need to be a “embedded financial services experience provider.”